 Table of Contents

-EIDL VS PPP Loans: Quick Overview
+EIDL VS PPP Loans: What’s The Difference?

 How Economic Injury Disaster Loans Work

-Also called “Working Capital Disaster Loans” EIDL funds are issued directly from the US Treasury and you can apply right on the SBA’s website.
+Also called “Working Capital Disaster Loans,” EIDL funds are issued directly from the US Treasury, and you can apply right on the SBA’s website.

 How Much Can I Borrow?

-You can borrow up to $2 million, depending on the extent of your economic injury as determined by the SBA.
-The SBA will determine how much you need based largely on the information you supply about your business—including your business’ gross revenue and cost of goods sold over the last 12 months.
+You can borrow up to $2 million, depending on the extent of your economic injury, as determined by the SBA.
+The SBA will determine how much you need based largely on the information you supply about your business — including your business’ gross revenue and cost of goods sold over the last 12 months.

 What Is The Loan Term Length?